 The interdental brush can replace flossing your braces—not brushing your teeth.
 Keep in mind that you don't need to put toothpaste on the interdental brushing tool.
 That's because you do it right before or after you brush around your teeth and gums.

 You will still want to floss if you can because it is essential for good gum health.
 Your orthodontist or dentist will give you advice on how to best do this.
+Check out our guide to the best Waterpik for braces — supplementing your flossing with water flossing can be a real game changer.

 Can you brush your teeth the first day with braces?